alevor657/chat/README.md

     npm test

-You do not need a mongodb installed in order to run the suite.
-While running tests application will connect to my test database.

 You also have a possibility to run the tests by starting up docker containers

     npm run test_latest
-    npm run test_6
     npm run test_8

 If something goes wrong: